 The county of Leicestershire has a wealth of history and amazing stories to tell.
-None more famous than that of King Richard III and his untimely end at the Battle of Bosworth in 1485.
+None more famous than that of King Richard III.

 The visitors centre opened in 2014 and is dedicated to telling the story of King Richards life, death and his discovery some 527 years later.